ECSTeam/pcf-connect/README.md

 - Log into the Ops Manager director with `director` credentials
 - Download all bosh deployment manifests and store them in `$HOME/.pcf/<alias>/deployments`
 - Set the current bosh deployment to the `cf` deployment (bosh v1 only)
-- Get the admin client token from the UAA server
+- Get the admin client token from the UAA server (if `uaac` is installed)

 After running this command you are able to run appropriate `cf`, `bosh`, and `uaac` commands for that PCF environment.